 - 1

-Both EN.520.230 Mastering Electronics and EN.520.231 Mastering Electronics Laboratory OR EN.530.241 Electronics & Instrumentation and EN.530.243 Electronics and Instrumentation Laboratory must be completed if Area One is pursued.
+Both EN.520.230 Mastering Electronics and EN.520.231 Mastering Electronics Laboratory OR EN.530.241 Electronics & Instrumentation and EN.530.243 Electronics and Instrumentation Laboratory must be completed if the Circuits/Electronics option is pursued.

 ENGINEERING FOCUS AREA

-Six courses (a minimum of 18 credits) that focus on a student's engineering knowledge are required.
+Six courses of at least 3 credits each (a minimum of 18 credits) that focus on a student's engineering knowledge are required.
 These courses must be centralized thematically or departmentally to an engineering discipline.
 Students are encouraged to develop their focus areas in consultation with their academic advisor.

 Code | Title | Credits |